-For the second step, we need to prove \eqref{observabilityuniform2} uniformly in $\lambda$.
+The second step is to prove that \eqref{observabilityuniform2} is uniformly on $\lambda$.
 Again, we assume that \eqref{observabilityuniform2} is not true.
-Then there are a sequence of positive numbers $\lambda_n>0$ and a sequence solutions $u_n$ to \eqref{1Dequation} with parameters $\lambda_n$ such that
+Then there exists a sequence of positive numbers $\lambda_n>0$ and a sequence of solutions $u_n$ to \eqref{1Dequation} with parameters $\lambda_n$ such that